KidPudel/android-starter-kit/Kotlin/scoped-functions.md

 # Scoped functions
 we have 5 scoped functions: let, with, run, appy, also

-1. `let` - used to manipulate on the object via getting `it` of the object and returning the result of the lambda
+1. `let` - used to configute + manipulate on the object via getting `it` (object) and returning the result of the lambda

 -----